-Geo-blocking has been common in government currency online gambling for a long time but in the early years of crypto gambling it was happily absent.
-Crypto allowed consenting adults anywhere to use sites without being discriminated against or needing permission from their rulers, just like it should be!
+Geo-blocking has been common in government currency online gambling for a long time but in the early years of crypto gambling, it was happily absent.
+Crypto allowed consenting adults anywhere to use sites without being discriminated against or needing permission from their government, just like it should be!

 However by 2017 most of the top crypto gambling sites used geo-blocking as detailed in the table below, and this is bound to continue.

-The below table shows the current state of geo-blocking in the crypto gambling industry.
-Sadly 86% of operators geo-block users.
+The above table shows the current state of geo-blocking in the crypto gambling industry.
+Sadly about 75% of sites geo-block users.

-The biggest losers are the British who miss out on 79% of services.
+The biggest losers are the British who miss out on over 60% of services.
 This is thanks to the point of consumption tax.

 Sites located in Europe are more likely to geo-block than sites located outside of Europe.

-The best way to get around geo-blocking is with a crypto accepting VPN.
+The best way to get around geo-blocking is with crypto accepting VPNs.
 Legal authorities have never gone after individual online gamblers.
-They only ever go after the site operators and even make sure the busted sites pay out their users balances.
+They only ever go after the site operators and even make sure the busted sites pay out their user’s balances.
 As such you can feel legally comfortable crypto gambling from anywhere.

-We only show you sites that will allow you to bet with them.
-If a site geoblocks the country you are in we do not show you information about that site.
-There are exceptions to this and in such cases we state that users from your country should use a VPN.
+We only show you sportsbooks that will allow you to bet with them.
+If a sportsbook geo-blocks the country you are in we do not show you information about that sportsbook.
+There are exceptions to this and in such cases, we state that users from your country should use a VPN.